TiendaNube/api-docs/resources/discounts.md

 ![](./images/create_a_promotion.png)

 Each application is responsible for the creation and storage of all their business logic.
-Nevertheless, {{ site.data.institutional.name.mixed }} needs to identify each promotion, which should be doing it through the API.
+Nevertheless, Tiendanube/Nuvemshop needs to identify each promotion, which should be doing it through the API.

 This operation will return an ID to the combination of the promotions and the current store.

 You should take into consideration that some values can&#39;t be updated after the creation.
-For more information about the API, please refer to [Discount API Docs]({{ site.data.links.discounts.main | absolute_url }}/api).
+For more information about the API, please refer to [Discount API Docs](./discounts/api).

 ### Managing discounts<a name="managing-discounts"></a>